Back

 Step Out onto the Top Floor Balcony

-The main attraction of Inuyama Castle is the balcony (mawari-en) on the top floor.
-You can walk around the outside and enjoy 360-degree views.
-Rivers, mountains, cityscapes... on clear days, you can see distant mountains, which is fantastic.
-The only castles in Japan with such a balcony are Inuyama Castle and Kochi Castle, making it a very rare experience.
+The highlight of Inuyama Castle is the balcony (廻縁) on the top floor.
+You can walk around the outside and enjoy a 360-degree view.
+Only Inuyama Castle and Kochi Castle in Japan have such balconies, making it a very rare experience.

 image